Jamminroot/intag/README.md

 >
 > [Multistack Launcher GitHub project](https://github.com/Jamminroot/multistack_launcher)

-> **SUGGESTIONS ARE WELCOME, SO ARE DONATIONS**, as they both boost my motivattion to improve those tools:+1:
+> **SUGGESTIONS ARE WELCOME, SO ARE DONATIONS**, as they both boost my motivation to improve those tools:+1:

 Add tags from explorer context menu.
 Can scan "neighbours" and use their tags.